-- 1. The report regarding the Work Health Safety and Return to Work Policy is received. - 2.
-The policy marked attachment 1 is adopted as Eastern Health Authority's Work Health Safety and Return to Work Policy.
+1. The report regarding the Work Health Safety and Return to Work Policy is received.

 Work Health Safety and Return to Work Policy

 Overview

 The Local Government Association of South Australia (LGA) is, for the purposes of the Return to Work Act 2014, the nominated Employer for a group of Self Insured Employers which includes all Local Government entities (Councils and Prescribed Bodies (Members)).